Commonweal School: Commonweal Sixth Form

 In December 2012, it was announced by head teacher Keith Defter that the Department for Education had accepted the school's bid for a sixth form.
 This opened in September 2014 with places for up to 300 students in new, purpose-built facilities such as a café, rehearsal rooms, recording studio, an editing suite and a 150-seat auditorium, funded by the Department for Education.
 The sixth form provides a range of academic courses, alongside a varied enrichment programme.

 Academic performance

-At the most recent Ofsted inspection, in November 2017, the school received a rating of 'Good' in all categories, leading to an overall effectiveness rating of 'Good'.
+At the most recent Ofsted full inspection, in November 2017, the school received a rating of 'Good' in all categories, leading to an overall effectiveness rating of 'Good'.
+In the latest school inspection, in June 2023, the school received a rating of 'Good.'